WE ARE NOW ACCEPTING ipa proposals for spring 2019

 Overview for Potential Clients

-Each spring, policy consulting services are offered pro-bono to public sector agencies, and non-governmental organizations as part of the annual GSPP graduate workshop class, Introduction to Policy Analysis (IPA).
-Talented, hardworking graduate students work in small teams under faculty supervision to offer analysis and recommendations for complex policy problems and policy opportunities facing public and non-profit agencies.
+Each spring, members of the annual GSPP graduate workshop class, Introduction to Policy Analysis (IPA), offer pro-bono policy consulting services to public sector agencies, and non-governmental organizations.
+Talented, hardworking graduate students work in small teams under faculty supervision to offer analysis and recommendations for policy problems and opportunities facing public and non-profit agencies.
 Student teams identify and weigh policy options, generating analysis and recommendations that they present to the client orally and in written reports.

 What Our Students Can Do

 Admission to the Master of Public Policy program is very competitive.
 Our graduate students have strong undergraduate academic records and years of work experience under their belts.
-Before IPA, they will complete core courses in microeconomics, statistics, political analysis, legal analysis, and management, and will receive training in a systematic analytical approach to problem-solving for the public interest.
+They have completed one semester of core courses in microeconomics, statistics, political analysis, legal analysis, and management, and received training in a systematic analytical approach to problem-solving for the public interest.

 The IPA workshop provides MPP students the opportunity to apply their analytic training to real-world policy problems and opportunities.
-The course is one of four taken in the spring semester of the first MPP year.
-A typical project involves about 200 to 400 hours of student work between February and mid-May, by a team of three or four (occasionally five) people.
+A typical project involves about 300 to 450 hours of student work between February and mid-May, by a team of three or four (occasionally five) people.
 IPA team members are expected to act professionally, to keep confidences, and to be respectful of people’s busy schedules.
-The IPA faculty coaches, Jane Mauldon (firstname.lastname@example.org), Amy Lerman (email@example.com), and Mia Bird (firstname.lastname@example.org), meet with each team about once every ten days, or more often as needed.
+The IPA faculty coaches, Jane Mauldon (firstname.lastname@example.org), Mia Bird (email@example.com), and Meredith Sadin (firstname.lastname@example.org) meet with each team about once every ten days, or more often as needed.

-The final products are two: a rigorous and well-written project analysis, and an oral presentation of findings given at GSPP during class time in early May.
+The final products include a rigorous project analysis and an oral presentation of findings given on the Berkeley campus in the spring.
 Clients are invited to attend these presentations and offer comments.
 In addition, clients often invite student teams to present their results to their organizations, an opportunity that students generally welcome.
 The deadline for the final report to clients is the middle of May.

 What Makes A Good IPA Project?